Terms of Programme

 SAFEGUARDING OF YOUNG PEOPLE AND VULNERABLE INDIVIDUALS

 We take the health and safety of young people in all manner very seriously and have a stringent Safeguarding policy to ensure that young people are in a healthy environment at all times.
 As we are continually seeking to improve and keep up with industry best practise our policy is updated regularly.
-However a copy of our policy is available upon request by written application to email@example.com, or:
+If you require a copy of the policy please download The Challenge 2018 safeguarding policy document.

 HEALTH AND SAFETY ON THE PROGRAMME